 After our market visit, we will make our way to Tanah Lot temple built on a small, offshore island of barren rock on the southern shore of Bali.
 Legend has it that an intruding East Javan high priest built it in 1489 to spread Hinduism.
 Facing resistance, however, from the Balinese locals, he famously “meditated” this whole rock formation out to sea, magically turning his robe’s sashes into sea snakes which would guard the site’s base.
 Presently, a third of the site’s geology is now actually artificial rock, after many cooperative efforts to address its erosion!
 Today’s final drive is to Sanur for the evening.
 After checking into our rooms we will meet for dinner.

-After breakfast today, this day is ours to relax, to explore the nearby shops and markets or to hike the surrounding areas.
+After breakfast today, this day is ours to relax, explore the nearby shops and markets, or to hike the surrounding areas.
 Later this evening, we will enjoy our last group gathering with a delicious farewell dinner.

 After breakfast, we say farewell to our guides and the new friends we’ve made on this tour, and our drivers will whisk us back to the Denpasar Airport to embark for our next destinations.

-A local guide will pick you up in Sanur and drive you to Jimbaran where you can relax for the next two nights at an oceanfront resort.
+A local guide will pick you up in Sanur and drive you to Jimbaran where you can relax for the next two nights at an oceanfront resort in an oceanview room.
 Our clifftop resort is known for its sunset views, indoor and outdoor dining options, a small white-sand beach, and a world-class spa.
 There are no pre-scheduled activities, allowing plenty of time to leisurely explore the resort and surrounding area.